Close-up of a sign that says 'STOP interactive' with the word 'interactive' in pink letters.

 • Example (Pans): Launch a new line of non-stick, colorful pans with a speed-cooking game.
 Players choose a pan color and race the clock to cook elaborate dishes, proving the pan's non-stick quality and displaying the new color options in action.

-to educate the audience
+To educate the audience

 Use a dedicated game world to immerse your audience in your brand's voice, tone, and core values.
 This makes complicated information engaging, not dull.